wesbos/es6-articles/22 - The for of loop.md

 It does make sense when you break it down into the three parts, but people look at it and get anxious when you see it because there's a whole bunch going on here.
 Also, it doesn't read that well.

-You don't have a variable called `cut` as a singular of `cut`, you just have `cuts[i]`, and you have a problem here where if you use a `var` you don't have a closure, and so on.
+You don't have a variable called `cut` as a singular of `cuts`, you just have `cuts[i]`, and you have a problem here where if you use a `var` you don't have a closure, and so on.
 It's good in some cases, but not great because of the syntax that we have here.

 What other kinds of loops do we have?
 We have the `.forEach` array method, which we can use in an arrow function:

 ```js
 const cuts = ['Chuck', 'Brisket', 'Shank', 'Short Rib'];